2006 National League Championship Series: Game 7

-Thursday, October 19, 2006 at Shea Stadium in Queens, New York

 In the decisive Game 7, the Mets sent Game 4 winner Óliver Pérez to the mound against Jeff Suppan.
 The Mets jumped out to an early 1–0 lead when David Wright drove in Carlos Beltrán in the first with a bloop single into right field.
 The Cardinals tied the game in the second when Ronnie Belliard hit into a squeeze play that scored Jim Edmonds from third.
 In the fifth, with runners on first and second and two gone, Albert Pujols came up to the plate.
 Even with Chad Bradford warming up in the bullpen, Willie Randolph decided to stay with Pérez.
 He got Pujols to pop out.
 Pérez ran into some more trouble in the sixth with a runner on and one out when Scott Rolen hit a long fly ball to left field to create one of the greatest defensive plays in postseason history.

 The ball cleared the fence, but Endy Chávez amazingly brought it back by snow-coning the ball, jumping from the edge of the warning track to snag what looked to be a certain home run.
 He then threw the ball to first base quickly to double off Jim Edmonds, who had rounded second on his way to third, to end the inning.
 He received two curtain calls from the Shea crowd.
 With the bases loaded and one out in the bottom of the sixth, José Valentín and Chávez failed to get the go-ahead run in.

-With the score 1–1 in the top of the ninth, Yadier Molina, with a man on-base, hit a deep fly off Aaron Heilman in the same general direction as the one Rolen hit in the sixth.
+With the score 1–1 in the top of the ninth, Yadier Molina, with Scott Rolen on first, hit a deep fly off Aaron Heilman in the same general direction as the one Rolen hit in the sixth.
 This ball was hit too high for Chávez to catch, and it gave the Cardinals a 3–1 lead, with only three outs in the bottom of the ninth separating them from a pennant.

 However, the Mets would not go quietly.
 Rookie closer Adam Wainwright yielded singles to Valentín and Chávez to lead off the ninth.
 After getting a strikeout and a fly-out, Wainwright walked Paul Lo Duca to bring up Carlos Beltrán with the bases loaded.
 Down 0–2 to the rookie Wainwright, Beltrán looked at a curveball on the outside corner at the knees for a called strike three to end the series.

 This was the last playoff game played in Shea Stadium and the last postseason appearance for the Mets until 2015, six years after Citi Field opened.
 It was the second and last time that a visiting team won a postseason series at Shea (the other being the Yankees' victory over the Mets in the 2000 World Series).